ezsystems/commerce-documentation/docs/guide/catalog/catalog_api/routing_system.md

 ## Usage of the navigation service

-In order to determine if a URL belongs to the catalog or [silver module](../../../../cookbook/silver.module.md), the navigation service or the [catalog data provider](../access_dataprovider_via_php) is used.
+In order to determine whether a URL belongs to the catalog or [silver module](../../../cookbook/silver.module.md), the navigation service or the [catalog data provider](../../data_providers/access_dataprovider_via_php.md) is used.

-Additionally, the router uses the navigation service in order to set the [URL Mapping](../access_dataprovider_via_php) and set the proper URL.
+Additionally, the router uses the navigation service in order to set the [URL Mapping](../../data_providers/access_dataprovider_via_php.md) and set the proper URL.